sarasaworks/ARMv8-Ncurses/README.md

 The purpose of this repository is to share working examples of ARMv8 Assembly with the help of the NCURSES library.
-The goal is to write programs execute properly either via functions imported from NCURSES or kernal level syscalls.
+The goal is to write programs execute properly either via functions imported from NCURSES or kernel level syscalls.